vaibhav174/end_to_end_mlproject/README.md

 ## End to End MAchine Learning Project

+<b>NOTE: This is the replication of the health insurance premium price prediction project on a dummy dataset from kaggle.
+The actual project is under production for a NGO link to which will be shared once the projct goes live.</b>

 The best model is already trained and deployed using flask web app.

 To use the trained model run the following command in terminal